Labrador Retriever Dog Breed Caring and Family, Social Life, Physical Traits, Diet Information

-Not enough vitamin E causes the breakdown of skeletal muscles in Labs, and also retinal degeneration and reproductive failure.
+Not enough vitamin E causes the breakdown of skeletal muscles in Labs and retinal degeneration, and reproductive failure.

 Sudden Thiamin deficiency in Labs causes neurological abnormalities like brain lesions, but if the deficiency is chronic, it could cause heart damage that could be fatal.

 It is important to note that Vitamin D for Labradors is essential in small amounts, but it could be toxic if oversupplied.

 Minerals: There are 12 minerals essential for Labrador Retriever health.

 Most important are phosphorus and calcium for Labradors’ strong teeth and bones.

 Magnesium, sodium, and potassium are essential for the muscle contraction, cell signaling, and nerve impulse transmission of Labrador Retrievers.

 Carbohydrates: Carbs are not essential for Labrador Retrievers; they get the carbs they need from the protein and fat they eat.